Melee mayhem: Big brawl, 8 ejected, Angels top Mariners 2-1 - WHIZ News

 Rengifo tied it in the seventh with a solo homer off Gonzales, somehow golfing a changeup well below the strike zone all the way over the fence in left-center for his third homer of the season.

-José Suarez (1-2) greatly helped the Angels’ depleted bullpen when he relieved Wantz and struck out eight over six innings of five-hit ball.
+José Suarez (1-2) protected the Angels’ depleted bullpen when he relieved Wantz and struck out eight over six innings of five-hit ball.

 Oliver Ortega then got six outs for his first career save, helped greatly when Max Stassi threw out Adam Frazier trying to steal second for the second out of the ninth.